Cenovus Energy Inc. (CVE) Profit Margins posted 0.30% in the last twelve months: The key fundamentals to watch

 Cenovus Energy Inc. (CVE): Stocks Technical analysis and Trends

-Raw Stochastic average of Cenovus Energy Inc. in the period of last 50 days is set at 61.83%.
-The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 94.19%.
-In the last 20 days, the company’s Stochastic %K was 76.74% and its Stochastic %D was recorded 72.67%.
+Raw Stochastic average of Cenovus Energy Inc. in the period of last 50 days is set at 53.52%.
+The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 45.57%.
+In the last 20 days, the company’s Stochastic %K was 70.04% and its Stochastic %D was recorded 81.97%.